EthanMik/mikLib/README.md

 - [Writing Autonoumous](https://youtu.be/HA26axr4WG8)

 ## Notice
-v2.0.0 is being worked on and contains breaking changes to mikLib, you can view what is being on by switching branches
+v2.0.0 is being worked on and contains breaking changes to mikLib, you can view what is new by switching branches